2i2c-org/2i2c-org.github.io/content/blog/_template-post/index.md

 One or two sentences about what happened and who did it.
 Link to the appropriate people, orgs, etc!

 One or two sentences describing why this is important, why it's valuable, or what it means.

+_Embed any images, videos, or youtube videos that are relevant.
+Put images in a file in the same folder called `featured.png` so it shows up as a feature preview._

 ## Learn more